 Derwood, MD 20855

 At Six Flags America, waltz down Main Street 1776, a recreation of Colonial America, tangle with the Joker in Gotham City or relax with a float down Wahoo River.
 Hurricane Harbor hosts a bodacious wave pool that’s the largest in the nation.
-You’ll also find 10 brainmelting roller coasters and Wonder Woman’s Lasso of Truth ride that opened in 2018 and swings you 40 miles per hour at 24 stories above the ground.
+You’ll also find brainmelting thrill rides including Apocalypse: The Last Stand, BATWING Coaster, Wonder Woman's Lasso of Truth, Mind Eraser and FIREBIRD which opened in spring 2019.

 More about Six Flags America